-(b) Represents a cash payment under the Company Severance Plan equal to two times annual cash incentive opportunity in the event of a "Change in Control" (as defined in the plan).
-Mr. Stengel's annual cash incentive opportunity rate as of December 31, 2017 was \$500,000.
+(b) Represents a cash payment under the Company Severance Plan equal to two-times annual cash incentive opportunity in the event of a "Change in Control" (as defined in the plan).
+Mr. Timmerman's annual cash incentive opportunity rate as of December 31, 2018 was \$650,000.

-(c) Represents the value associated with the Equity Acceleration of the unvested portion of the RSUs and PSUs granted in 2016 and 2017 in the event of a termination of employment by Ally without cause or due to a Qualifying Termination determined by multiplying the number of shares underlying the unvested portion of such award by \$29.16, which was the closing price of a common share of Ally on December 29, 2017.
+(c) Represents the value associated with the Equity Acceleration of the unvested portion of the supplemental one-time RSUs granted in 2015 in the event of a termination of employment by Ally without cause or due to a Qualifying Termination, in each case, determined by multiplying the number of shares underlying the unvested portion of such award by \$22.66, which was the closing price of Ally common stock on December 31, 2018.
+Mr. Timmerman's outstanding RSUs and PSUs granted in 2016, 2017, and 2018 would not require acceleration as he has attained retirement eligibility pursuant to the terms of the awards.
+As of December 31, 2018, the value of these outstanding awards was \$1,968,157.

-(d) Represents the estimated value of outplacement services provided under the Company Severance Plan, at a level which is determined by the CNGC on an individual-by-individual basis.
+(d) Represents the estimated value of outplacement services provided under the Company Severance Plan, at a level which is determined by the CNGC on an individual basis.